rhdtownsend/gyre/doc/source/user-guide/example-walkthrough.rst

 This chapter provides a walkthrough of a example GYRE project, to illustrate the typical steps involved.
-For this example, we'll be focusing on finding eigenfrequencies and eigenfunctions of quadrupole (:math:`\ell=2`) gravity modes for a MESA model of slowly pulsating B (SPB) star.
+For this example, we'll be focusing on finding eigenfrequencies and eigenfunctions of diploe and quadrupole gravity modes for a MESA model of slowly pulsating B (SPB) star.

+.. _walkthrough-work:

 Making a Place to Work
 ======================

-When starting a new project, it's a good idea to create a dedicated working directory to contain the various input and output files that GYRE operates on.
+When starting a new project, it's a good idea to create a dedicated work directory to contain the various input and output files that GYRE operates on.
 These commands will make a new directory beneath your home directory with the name :file:`work`, and then set this directory as the current working directory:

 .. substitution-prompt:: bash